nhmkdev/KeyCap/README.md

 # KeyCap

-This is an old project I used many years ago for remapping input.
-I still find it useful sometimes.

 ## Description
 *Windows only* application for capture keyboard input and remapping it to:
 * another key or sequence of keys